 I hold degrees in Information Science, Library Science, and Math and Computer Science.
 Previously, I was a professor at Syracuse University's School of Information Science from 2001-2015, where I was the director of the Masters of the Library and Information Science program.
 I was also a visiting professor at MIT's Gambit Game Lab during the 2011-2012 academic year.

-I have written one book, Everyone Plays at the Library and over 50 research articles which can all be found in full text at my personal website.
+I have written two books: Unlocking the Potential of Puzzle-Based Learning: Designing Escape Rooms & Games for the Classroom (co-authored with Liz Cable) and Everyone Plays at the Library (solo authored) and over 50 research articles which can all be found in full text at my personal website.

-My main interest is in creating games and helping others create games and simulations that can change the world, otherwise known as transformative games, serious games, educational games or applied games.
+My main interest is in creating games and helping others create games and simulations that can make a difference, otherwise known as transformative games, serious games, educational games or applied games.
 Based upon the situation, these might be board and card games, digital games, or live-action games like Escape Rooms.

 I explore methods of participatory design, where I encourage the community to be a co-creator in the games through game jams and workshops.
 I also work on Meaningful Gamification, which is the use of elements from games other than rewards to motivate people.